RStuczynski/first_app/README.markdown

 # Ruby on Rails Tutorial: first application

-This is the first application for...
+This is the first application for ryan's second commit